Hello, and welcome to the information page for DREAMM. DREAMM is a backronym for:

 Within the games, the DOS-era equivalent key combinations (Space for pause, F8 for restart, and Ctrl+C or Alt+X for exit) will still work.
 However, especially with the earlier games, you may be surprised to discover that you’re not given a chance to confirm before exiting, so be warned!

 The Floppy menu controls what shows up in the emulated game’s virtual A: drive.
-By default, if you run DREAMM with a physical floppy disk, or if you run with floppy image files, then your game (or its installer) will be running from the virtual floppy drive of a classic DOS machine.
-This means that you will likely be asked to insert floppy disks at certain points to continue playing or installing.
+This menu will only appear if you run DREAMM with a physical floppy disk inserted, or if you run with floppy image files.
+In this case your game (or its installer) will be running from the virtual floppy drive of a classic DOS machine, which in turn means that you will likely be asked to insert floppy disks at certain points to continue playing or installing.

 If you are using a physical floppy drive, then you should just eject and insert new disks as requested.
 No need to touch the Floppy menu.
 However, if you are using floppy images, things get more interesting.